YunoHost/doc/pages/04.applications/10.docs/nextcloud_keeweb/app_nextcloud_keeweb.md

 ---

 The KeeWeb application is a password manager integrated into Nextcloud.
 For example, it allows you to read a KeePass file (*.kdbx*) stored on your Nextcloud instance.

+# Fix: .kbdx files don't open in keeweb

-But sometimes Nextcloud does not let the application support these files, which makes it impossible to read them from KeeWeb.
+Sometimes Nextcloud does not let the application support these files, which makes it impossible to read them from KeeWeb.
 To remedy this, [a solution](https://github.com/jhass/nextcloud-keeweb/blob/master/README.md#mimetype-detection) exists.

 Go to the Nextcloud configuration directory: